davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

-- Trying to be kind to myself and others
+- Trying to be kind to myself and others.
+Focusing on self care.
+Taking my medicine, metaphorically

 ## Working on

-- Getting read to launch Project Dust.
+- Promoting *Emergence*.
 Pamphlets ordered, just waiting for delivery.
 - Photo a day to get me back into photography.
 - Switching my website to Eleventy from [[Jekyll]].
 Posts are imported, project pages are built, now I'm styling the pages.
 Would like to add notes into the main site but that is proving tricky.
 - Working through project management apprenticeship at work